If you can't open the RAR file, please download this free software: HaoZip (Win) .

 2. Demo version requires an Internet connection.

-3. Activation: click on "Activation" button, select activation dialog.
+3. Activation: click on "Activate now" button, select activation dialog.

-4. please send your User ID (created during purchase process) and the Challenge Code to firstname.lastname@example.org
+4. Send your User ID (created during purchase process) and the Challenge Code to firstname.lastname@example.org

 Three distinct sample banks have been recorded - not simulated - to provide the user with a truly realistic performance.